Deed Forms

 By Type (6)

-Lady Bird Deed – Used for conveying property after one passes away.
+Lady Bird Deed – Names a beneficiary to receive the property after the owner dies.
 Permitted in Florida, Michigan, Texas, Vermont, and West Virginia.

-Quit Claim Deed – These deeds are quicker to complete as it involves less details, but it offers no protection for the grantee with regard to the quality of the title and assurances of ownership.
+Quit Claim Deed – Offers no protection for the grantee with regard to the quality of the title and assurances of ownership.

-Special Warranty Deed – Similar to a general warranty deed but only provides assurances for the time the seller owned the property (i.e., does not cover any previous owners).
+Special Warranty Deed – Similar to a general warranty deed, but only provides assurances for the time the grantor owned the property.

-Transfer on Death Deed (TODD) – Transfers property at the time of the grantor’s death.
-Must be filed while the grantor is alive and the transfer bypasses the probate process.
-Offered in 29 states.
+Transfer on Death Deed (TODD) – Arranges for property to be transferred at the time of the grantor’s death.
+Recognized in 29 states.

 What is a Deed?

-deed is a legal document used for transferring legal title to a property.
-It includes two (2) parties: the grantor (owner/seller) and the grantee (recipient/buyer).
+deed is a legal document used for transferring legal title to a property from a grantor to a grantee.
 By completing and signing a deed, the grantor effectively releases any interest they have in the property.

 Signing Requirements

-The table below contains the signing requirements for deeds in all fifty (50) states.
-It’s important to note that Notaries Public and witnesses only need to verify the signature of the grantor (seller).
+The table below contains the signing requirements for deeds in all 50 states.

 Alaska Notarization § 34-15-150